-If you have debt and are considering consolidating it, you may wonder if it's possible to transfer the balance from a loan to a credit card.
-If you have a favorable interest rate on your card and a less-favorable rate on other debts you owe, such as a car or student loan, then it may make sense to explore options that would allow you to pay less interest in the long run.
+If you’re considering consolidating debt, you may wonder if it's possible to transfer the balance from a loan to a credit card.
+If you have a favorable interest rate on your card than your current debts, then it may make sense to explore options that would allow you to pay less interest in the long run.

 But is it possible to transfer that debt to a credit card?
 And what if you want to take it a step further and transfer your credit card debt to someone else?
 We have answers to frequently asked questions about balance transfers.